Paul Eyschen: Economic and social policy

 As in other countries at the time, the social question was being raised by the development of modern industry.
 The neighbouring German Empire under Bismarck had, in the 1880s, started expanding the role of the state through the enactment of laws introducing health insurance, accident insurance and old age and invalidity insurance.
 Eyschen had been chargé d'affaires in Berlin and had been friends with the Chancellor's son, and was well aware of this legislation.
 When he became prime minister, he set about introducing something similar in Luxembourg.
 The government had long been reluctant to intervene in economic affairs, dominated as it was by liberals, but Luxembourg was to follow the model of its neighbour to the East.

 The law of 1891 gave a legal basis to mutual aid societies.
 In the early 20th century, a series of laws introduced obligatory insurance for workers: health insurance in 1901, accident insurance in 1902, and invalidity and old age insurance in 1911.
 The inspectorate of work and mines was established in 1902.
 The emergence of large steelworks brought the question of workers' accommodation.
 The law of 1906 created financial aid for the purchase or construction of small homes.

 Language

 Eyschen was a great lover of the Luxembourgish language, which was then still regarded as a dialect, and was one of its earliest advocates.
-In 1903 he had the Dicks–Lentz Monument built, to honour the two national poets of Luxembourg Michel Lentz (1820–1893) and Edmond de la Fontaine (1823–1891), aka "Dicks".
+In 1903 he had the Dicks–Lentz Monument built, to honour the two national poets of Luxembourg Michel Lentz (1820–1893) and Edmond de la Fontaine (1823–1891), "Dicks".